What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Saudi family law is complex, and when multi-cultural marriages end in divorce, expat women can end up back home without a visa or access to their children.
 Foreign parents cannot take their children out of Saudi Arabia by law.
 However, these are extreme situations, and women typically have custody up to the age of nine.
 After this, the father has primary care, although as of 2018, women can apply for custody.

-9) What’s healthcare like in Saudi Arabia?
+How is healthcare in Saudi Arabia?

 Saudi Arabia’s healthcare system has a good reputation in the Middle East, and many facilities are on par with European and US clinics; particularly in the major cities of Riyadh and Jeddah.
 Doctors are generally fluent in English and a variety of drugs are available without a prescription.
 There is a ban on several opiates and psychotropics, while you need a prescription for others you bring into the country.